vittseva/vs_site/content/about.md

 > #### Consultant – Succession Planning
 >
-> Vikram is an **MBA in Marketing & International Business** and an expert in **succession planning**.
+> Vikram is an MBA in Marketing & International Business and an expert in succession planning.
 >
-> With **17+ years of experience** in service organizations specializing in **digitization services for government and semi-government entities across India**, he has played a crucial role in **managing critical data and records**.
+> With 17+ years of experience in service organizations specializing in digitization services for government and semi-government entities across India, he has played a crucial role in managing critical data and records.
 >
-> Vikram’s expertise lies in **bridging the gap between technology and governance**, ensuring efficient processes and strategic growth.
-He excels in **enhancing service delivery, driving innovation, and optimizing operational efficiency** for public and private sector organizations.
+> Vikram’s expertise lies in bridging the gap between technology and governance, ensuring efficient processes and strategic growth.
+He excels in enhancing service delivery, driving innovation, and optimizing operational efficiency for public and private sector organizations.

 ------